Lois Mailou Jones: 1954–1967

 In 1954, Jones was a guest professor at Centre D'Art and Foyer des Arts Plastiques in Port-au-Prince, Haiti, where the government invited her to paint Haitian people and landscapes.
 Her work became energized by the bright colors.
 Jones and her husband returned there during summers for the next several years, in addition to frequent trips to France.
 Jones completed 42 paintings and exhibited them in her show Oeuvres des Loïs Mailou Jones Pierre-Noël, which was sponsored by the First Lady of Haiti.
-As a result of her paintings, Jones was given the Diplôme et Décoration de l'Ordre National "Honneur et Mérite au Grade de Chevalier."
+As a result of her paintings, Jones was awarded the Diplôme et Décoration de l'Ordre National "Honneur et Mérite au Grade de Chevalier."
 In 1955, Jones unveiled portraits of the Haitian president and his wife commissioned by United States President Dwight D. Eisenhower.

 Jones's numerous oils and watercolors inspired by Haiti are probably her most widely known works.
 Her affinity for bright colors, her understanding of Cubism's basic principles, and her search for a distinct style reached an apogee in them.
 In many of her pieces, one can see the influence of the Haitian culture, with its African influences reinvigorating how Jones viewed the world.
 These include Ode to Kinshasa and Ubi Girl from Tai Region.
 Her work became more abstract, vibrant, and thematically after moving to Haiti.
 Her previously impressionist techniques gave way to a spirited, richly patterned, and brilliantly colored style.

 In the 1960s, Jones exhibited at School of the Museum of Fine Arts, Boston, Cornell University, and galleries in France, New York, and the District of Columbia.
 In 1962, Jones initiated Howard University's first art student tour of France, including study at Académie de la Grande Chaumière and guided several more tours over the years.